Contents

 In 1846, when the Mexican-American War broke out, immigrants in California initiated the so-called "Bear Flag Revolt," declaring the establishment of the independent California Republic.
 The original Bear Flag was made in this barracks, and a replica of the first Bear Flag is still preserved in the museum today.
 Although this area was briefly taken over by the California Republic, the history of the California Republic was short-lived, lasting less than a month from June to July.
 Soon after, California was annexed by the United States.

-When Vallejo served as commander here, this area was his home, known as Casa Grande.
-The original main house was a two-story mansion with a three-story tower.
-Unfortunately, in 1867, most of the buildings were destroyed by fire.
-Now, only the Servant’s Quarter, which was originally the dormitory for servants, remains.
-However, judging from its size, one can imagine how large and luxurious the original mansion of the master must have been.
+When Vallejo was a commander here, the surrounding area used to be his home, called Casa Grande, and the original main house was a two-story mansion with a three-story tower.
+Unfortunately, most of the buildings were burned down in 1867, and all that remains is the Servant's Quarter, which was originally a dormitory for the servants.
+But judging from the size of the building, you can guess how luxurious the original owner's house was.

 Attractions | The Toscano Hotel and The Toscano Kitchen